 Types of Equipment

-Komatsu Ltd. was founded as Komatsu Iron Works in 1921 and is the world’s second-largest construction and mining equipment manufacturer behind Caterpillar.
-It has 81 manufacturing facilities worldwide for construction, mining, and utility equipment, including 34 in the Americas.
-It also has operations in Japan, Asia, Europe, Africa, and Oceania.
+Following Caterpillar, Komatsu is the second-largest construction and mining equipment manufacturer.
+Founded as Komatsu Iron Works in 1921, the Japan-based manufacturer has 81 manufacturing facilities worldwide for construction, mining, and utility equipment, including 34 in the Americas.
+It also has operations in Japan, Asia, Europe, Africa and Oceania.
+In 2023, Komatsu’s equipment sales were valued at about $6.2 billion, with overall revenue reaching $26.2 billion — an increase of 5.14% compared to 2022.

 Types of Equipment